Alf Landon: Final year

 Alf Landon meeting U.S. President Ronald Reagan on September 6, 1987, three days before his 100th birthday and thirty-five days before his death.

-President Ronald Reagan and his wife Nancy attended Landon's hundredth birthday party at his home in Topeka.
-Describing Landon as "the living soul of Kansas", the 76-year old-Reagan remarked, "You don't know what a joy it is for a fella like me to go to a birthday party for someone who can, in all honesty, call me a kid."
+President Ronald Reagan and his wife Nancy attended Landon's one-hundredth birthday party at his home in Topeka.
+Describing Landon as "the living soul of Kansas", the 76-year-old Reagan remarked, "You don't know what a joy it is for a fella like me to go to a birthday party for someone who can, in all honesty, call me a kid."
 Landon, standing with the use of a walking stick, told the President and well-wishers at the party, "It's a great day in my life.
 And it's a great day in the lives of all of us to have had the privilege that we have today of meeting with the President of the United States and Mrs. Reagan."
 White House Chief of Staff Howard Baker married Landon's daughter Nancy nine years later.

 Nine days after his birthday, Landon was hospitalized at Stormant-Vail Regional Medical Center after complaining of internal pain.
 He was treated for a gallstone and a mild case of bronchitis and returned home on October 10.

 Landon died in Topeka on October 12, 1987, at 5:25 p.m., thirty-three days after celebrating his hundredth birthday, and is interred at Mount Hope Cemetery in Topeka.
 At the time of his death, he was survived by his second wife, Theo Cobb.

 Family

 On January 7, 1915, Landon married Margaret Fleming of Oil City, Pennsylvania.
 They had one son and one daughter, both of whom they named after themselves, but the marriage only lasted three years, until the senior Margaret's death in 1918.
 The junior Alf died a week after birth.
 Landon then "devoted himself to managing his oil interests and raising his young daughter", remaining unmarried until January 15, 1930, when he married Theo Cobb, of Topeka, Kansas.
 They had one son and one daughter.
 Theo preferred to stay at home and raise the children rather than engaging in her husband's political efforts, later quipping about the 1936 presidential election that "Mrs. Roosevelt was doing enough traveling for both of us".
 Theo outlived Landon by nine years, dying in Topeka on July 21, 1996, at the age of 97.

-Landon's daughter, Nancy Landon Kassebaum, was a United States Senator from Kansas.
+Landon's daughter, Nancy Kassebaum, was a United States Senator from Kansas.
 Elected to the U.S. Senate in 1978, she was re-elected in 1984 and 1990.
-Her second husband was her former Senate colleague Howard Henry Baker Jr., of Tennessee (1925–2014).
+Her second husband was her former Senate colleague Howard Baker, of Tennessee (1925–2014).
 Landon's nephew was actor Hal Landon Jr.